Tomyyy-1337/Array2D/README.md

 ## Features
 * Create and modify 2D arrays
-* Iterate over rows, colls or the entire data
+* Iterate over rows or the entire data
 * Overrloades for Indexing using []

 ``` rust